BGSU Firelands

 BGSU Firelands is a satellite campus of Bowling Green State University in Huron, Ohio.
 BGSU Firelands is located near the shores of Lake Erie in Huron, Ohio, about 60 mi east of Bowling Green, Ohio.
 It is a separate college of the Bowling Green State University system.
 BGSU Firelands has been a regional campus of BGSU since 1968, when the first building (now Foundation Hall) at the Huron location was opened.
 Before that, classes were held in Sandusky High School until this building was completed.
 The campus practices open admissions.
-BGSU Firelands had over 2,100 students enrolled as of fall 2019, 40% of whom were dual-enrolled high school students.
+BGSU Firelands had nearly 2,000 students enrolled as of fall 2023, 40% of whom were dual-enrolled high school students.

 Campus

 Facilities

 BGSU Firelands has four buildings: Foundation Hall, George Mylander Hall (formerly the West Building), the North Building and the newest addition completed in 2003, The Cedar Point Center.
 The Cedar Point Center hosts an array of cutting edge educational technology tools for teaching or conferencing onsite and/or from a distance, via satellite and broadband communications modes.

 The Allied Health construction project was constructed during the 2014-15 academic year and includes the addition of more laboratory spaces for the health field degree programs offered at BGSU Firelands.
 This addition opened in the spring of 2016.

 Some off-site classes are held in Sandusky, Norwalk, and Elyria.